DrewCam/CYB6009-Data-Analysis-and-Visualisation/Assignment 01/Case Study 01.md

 1. Working code
 2. Masking of invalid/outliers done correctly
 3. Good documentation/commentary
-4. Is it your own work?

-> [!NOTE]
-> Note: No more than 20% of your code are to come from external sources.
-External sources of code in APA >7 referencing style (if applicable).

 Correct identification of missing and/or invalid observations in the data with justifications.